TokenBrice/blog/content/posts/2023/stablecoin-marauder-map.md

 LUSD’s overpeg stems from mostly psychological mechanisms: the worst case of sustained overpegging was observed during movements of market panic, especially when a prominent centralized stablecoin is perceived at risk.

-Indeed, thanks to its resilience, LUSD is seen as a **safe heaven stablecoin**.
+Indeed, thanks to its resilience, LUSD is seen as a **safe haven stablecoin**.
 A remarkable feat, but it comes with a price: crowds rush to LUSD when other stablecoins are at fault, such as when USDC depegged 10% following the bank run on Silicon Valley Bank.
 LUSD saw an incredible trading volume that day, with sizeable purchases above $1.03, $1.04, and $1.05 as the market panicked.
 Amid the panic, some users are willing to pay a high price to fly to safety.

 #### DAI and the PSM: solving overpegging, for a price